 NOTE: If you are using Oracle's Java JDK and have updated it, remember to remove the old JDK first, and then set the JDK location to the new version.
 Do this if you decide to uninstall the older Java version from your Mac computer.

 Before you do anything else, you need to place a launcher for Android Studio in your Mac dock in order to make it easier to start it.
 Right-click on the 'Android Studio' icon (see figure below), then click on 'Options' item.
 Then you can pin 'Android Studio' to the dock by clicking on the 'Keep in Dock' item.
 Now all you need to do later is to click on the 'Android Studio' icon in the dock to launch the application, instead of having to open Finder, select Applications and then double click on the 'Android Studio' icon.
-You can go ahead to test this launcher but remember to close 'Android Studio' first.
+You can go ahead to test this launcher but remember to close the current running copy of 'Android Studio' first.

 STEP 4: Create a New Project Using Android Studio